Displaced Communities

 The Baltic German merchants living on the Baltic coast created resplendent port cities with luminous architecture, artwork, universities, church structure, and medical and scientific achievements, and effectively created the academic, political, and national foundations of the future Baltic states.
 By 1285, Riga, Reval (Tallinn), Viljandi, Pärnu, and Dorpat (Tartu) were constituents of the German Hanseatic League (deutsche Hansa), an economic customs union of northern cities mostly dominated by German-speakers that became incredibly wealthy from the 14th to the 17th centuries.
 The Baltic German community retained the German language, Germanic culture, and strong adherence to Catholicism due to their citizenship of the Monastic State.
 The Baltic German dialect remained linguistically intelligible with the rest of the Germans despite their separation from Germany due to the continuous flow of merchants and settlers from Germany to the Baltic coast.

 Despite the cyclic shift of political authority, the Baltic Germans remained the prime economic and ethnic caste in the Baltic.
 Poland, Sweden, and Russia each chose to keep the wealthy Baltic Germans in financial and political control of the region.
 When under Polish rule (16th-18th centuries), at least 1/3 of all Polish and Lithuanian exports came through Riga alone, a port city built by and vastly controlled by Baltic Germans (Derry 1979, 112).
 During the Swedish interlude in Estonia at the height of their imperial power, 21.1% of Sweden's income came from the Baltic German port cities of the Baltic (Derry 1972, 152).
 This auspicious relationship and the power of the Baltic Germans continued when transferred to Russian rule.
 The Baltic was Peter the Great's key to controlling the markets and navies of Northern Europe, and since Baltic Germans controlled its economies, they enjoyed great sponsorship during Russian rule.
 The Baltic Germans were even intermediaries and diplomats for the Russian government due to their loyalty to the Tsar.
 They remained in control of education, the Lutheran church, the wealthy estates, money, businesses, and political office (Ostler 2005, 433).
-By the end of Russian rule (until 1917), 22% of the Lutheran clergy in Lutheran-majority Estonia and Latvia were Baltic Germans despite their small population (Eesti Instituut).
+By the end of Russian rule (until 1917), 22% of the Lutheran clergy in Lutheran-majourity Estonia and Latvia were Baltic Germans despite their small population (Eesti Instituut).
 They even dominated as much as 20% of the Russian political and economic bureaucracy as a whole in the 18th and 19th centuries (Ostler 2005, 439).
 The language of instruction at the thriving university on the Baltic, Dorpat University (today Tartu Unversity), was strictly German after 1802, and most of the faculty were ethnic Germans.
 Riga, the chief port for business and employment for Germans, Latvians, Russians, and Estonians alike on the Russian Baltic, was 42.9% German out of a population of 102,590 in 1867 (Latvijas Nacionalais Vestures Muzejs).
 Even by the end of Russian rule, when Russian nationalism had decreased German influence, 1,100 German land owning families alone owned 42% of Estonia's arable land.
 90% of large estates in Estonia and 90% of businesses in the capital of Riga were owned by ethnic Germans (Hiden 2002, 36).
+While in general there was not much overt anti-German sentiment among the Balts, the inequality of wealth between Germans and indigenous peoples remained a factor in developing ideas of Baltic nationalism and assimilation after independence in 1919.

-The ethnic imbalance changed with the deaththroes of the Russian Empire and the establishment of independent Baltic states.
-With industrialization in the Baltic in the 19th century, all of the Baltic's ethnic groups worked alongside each other in factories, leading to the introduction of native Balts into employment markets and intellectual outlets.
-With the emergence of the Baltic peoples' nationalist and intelligentsia circles, the hegemony of the Germans gradually diminished (Hosking 1992, 95).
-Concomitantly, the rapid trend of Russian nationalism led to the erosion of regional autonomy among ethnic minorities.
+The ethnic imbalance changed with the assimilation policies of the Russian Empire and the modernisation of the Baltic states.
+With partial industrialisation in the Baltic in the 19th century, the Baltic's ethnic groups worked alongside each other in factories, leading to the introduction of a new working class of native Balts into employment markets, production, and intellectual centres.
+However, the German minourity remained disproportionately wealthy and powerful in the developing Baltic economies.
+At the same time, however, the intensifying trend of Russian nationalism led to the erosion of regional autonomy among ethnic minorities across the Russian Empire.
 The German academic and political institutions were Russified, and Lutheranism was eschewed.
-German newspapers were Russified.
+German newspapers were discouraged from using the German language.
 Dorpat (Tartu) University was now Russian.
-Old city councils previously dominated by Baltic Germans were replaced by elections or personal imperial dictate.
-Nonetheless, the German minority remained in disproportionate control.
+Old city councils previously dominated by Baltic Germans were replaced by elections or personal imperial selection.
+However, as with much of the Russian Empire, the Russocentric assimilation policies backfired in creating new secret nationalist societies and underground movements that pressured for Baltic independence.

-As a result of this political and cultural shift, the Baltic German communities were eclectically fragmented.
-Many formed splinter political groups calling for ethnic autonomy for the German minority.
+As a result of growing pressures of assimilation, the Baltic German communities were fragmented.
+Many formed splinter political groups calling for ethnic autonomy for the German minourity.
 Others, like Paul Schiemann in Latvia, worked to represent German interests in a liberal and cooperative bond with the Baltic states.
 Others took a radical approach and, through pan-Germanic racialist nationalism, were inspired by the Third Reich into National Socialism.
 Erhard Kröger was the most salient of the pan-Germanic Baltic German nationalists who eventually oversaw the expulsions of Germans in 1939 (see below).
 Rampant German nationalism under Kröger quickly became pervasive.
-Nonetheless, 80% of Baltic Germans in Latvia were fluent in Latvian despite the formation of over 150 Baltic German minority interest groups (Latvija Instituts).
-This precarious relationship between the Baltic Germans and the Latvians, Estonians, and Lithuanians continued until the expulsions of the Baltic Germans after 1939.
+Nonetheless, 80% of Baltic Germans in Latvia were fluent in Latvian despite the formation of over 150 Baltic German minourity interest groups (Latvija Instituts).
+It is important to understand that nationalism, paramilitarism, and mild forms of fascism were quite popular in the Baltic, particularly Latvia and Lithuania.
+Therefore, the growing popularity of National Socialism or radicalism among Baltic Germans should not imply that Baltic Germans sought to overthrow Baltic governments using any agenda of overt anti-Baltic racial nationalism.
+Nonetheless, the largely amicable relationship between the Baltic Germans and the Latvians, Estonians, and Lithuanians continued until the expulsions of the Baltic Germans after 1939.

 Hitler